-“Sometimes lavender can be more muted or silvery, but this is definitely brighter,” says McCormick.
-“Also, you can tell she’s still platinum, so it doesn’t make her feel like her hair is dark.”
+“Sometimes lavender can be more muted or silvery, but this is brighter,” says McCormick.
+“You can tell she’s still platinum, so it doesn’t make her feel like her hair is dark.”

-She continues, “you definitely have to be blonde to achieve this pastel hair color.
-Sometimes even if these colors look dark the hair has to be lightened to a certain level to achieve a specific tone.”
+She continues, “You must be blonde to achieve this pastel hair color.
+Sometimes even if these colors look dark, the hair has to be lightened to a certain level to achieve a specific tone.”

-Good news for women with fair and olive or tan skin complexions, lilac hues like this one offers a cool tone that complements them.
-As always, a great home care routine for damp hair and dry hair is encouraged.
+The good news for women with fair and olive or tan skin complexions is that lilac hues like this one offer a cool tone that complements them.
+As always, a great home care routine for damp and dry hair is encouraged.